Left to right: Princess Alix of Hesse; Princess Irene of Hesse (back row);

 |Marie of Hesse|

 |Victoria Melita |

 |Alexandra of Edinburgh|

 |Marie Louise of|

 |Patricia of Connaught|

-Margaret's sister Patsy also married a man of her choosing, but not after traveling quite a bit with her parents, spending two years in India and several more in Canada, where a lake and a regiment are named for her.
+Margaret's sister Patsy also married a man of her choosing, but only after traveling quite a bit with her parents, spending two years in India and several more in Canada, where a lake and a regiment are named for her.
 Despite numerous royal matches being suggested for her, Patsy chose instead to marry The Hon.
 Alexander Ramsay when she was 32.
 She also voluntarily dropped her royal title, although not her membership in the royal family or place in the succession.
 She gave birth to her only son within the year, and her daughter-in-law, Lady Saltoun is still considered a member of the British Royal Family.

 Unlike all of their royal cousins, Daisy and Patsy experienced no difficulties or heartaches because of their brother.
 Prince Arthur happily married their cousin Louise Princess Royal's oldest daughter, served as Governor General of South Africa, and fathered his required heir.